Accelerating universe at the end of time: Constraints on FLRW-cosmologies

-A special situation is the one in which all terms in the potential are positive, i.e. $\smash{\Lambda_i > 0}$.
+A special situation is the one in which all terms in the potential are positive ($\smash{\Lambda_i > 0}$).
 In this case, there are no $\smash{\gamma_-^a}$- and $\smash{\Gamma_-^a}$-coefficients to compare with, and the bound in eq. (\ref{epsilon bound}) is automatically true.
-This already goes beyond the condition known for the limited case of a single scalar potential: for a single term $\smash{V (\phi) = \Lambda \, \e^{- \kappa_d \gamma \phi}}$, the late-time Hubble parameter takes the form $\smash{H = q / t}$, with $\smash{q = \mathrm{max} \, \lbrace 1/(d-1), 4 / \bigl[ (d-2) \gamma^2 \bigr] \rbrace}$, depending on the magnitude of $\gamma$ \cite{Rudelius:2022gbz}; we also emphasize that it is generally not correct to assume that one exponential potential will dominate over the others, since for instance scaling solutions are such that all terms fall over time in exactly the same way.
-In view of the bound in eq. (\ref{epsilon bound}), if the condition $\smash{(\gamma_\infty)^2 \geq 4 / (d-2)}$ holds, there cannot be accelerated expansion.
-It should be noticed that the bound becomes trivial for all cases in which $\smash{\gamma_{\infty}^a = 0}$ for all fields $\phi^a$: this is the case, for instance, of (generalized) assisted inflation.
-However, in string-theoretic constructions, this contrived situation is not encountered in the standard potentials generated by non-trivial curvature, NSNS-fluxes, heterotic Yang-Mills fluxes, type-II RR-fluxes, type-II D-brane/O-plane sources and generic Casimir-energy terms.
-In fact, here the $d$-dimensional dilaton $\smash{\tdelta}$ always appears with a $\gamma$-coefficient such that
+Also, our bound subsumes the special case of a single potential $\smash{V (\phi) = \Lambda \, \e^{- \kappa_d \gamma \phi}}$, where the late-time Hubble parameter takes the form $\smash{H = p / t}$, with $\smash{p = \mathrm{max} \, \lbrace 1/(d-1), 4 / \bigl[ (d-2) \gamma^2 \bigr] \rbrace}$ \cite{Copeland:1997et, Rudelius:2022gbz}; we further emphasize that it is generally not correct to assume that one exponential potential will dominate over the others, since for instance scaling solutions are such that all terms fall over time in exactly the same way.
+In string-theoretic constructions, the potentials generated by non-trivial curvature, NSNS-fluxes, heterotic Yang-Mills fluxes, type-II RR-fluxes, type-II D-brane/O-plane sources and generic Casimir-energy terms have the structure of eq. (\ref{generic exponential potential}).
+In fact, here $\smash{\tdelta}$ always appears with a $\gamma$-coefficient such that

-This can be motivated as a consequence of the fact that all interactions in any string-frame effective action, in terms of the 10-dimensional dilaton $\sdil$, are weighed by string-coupling powers of the form $\smash{f(\sdil) = \e^{- \chi_{\mathrm{E}} \sdil}}$, with $\smash{\chi_{\mathrm{E}}}$ being the Euler number that weighs the perturbative order via the string-worldsheet topology: as the minimum value, for tree-level interactions, corresponds to a sphere $\smash{\chi_{\mathrm{E}} (\mathrm{S}^2) = 2}$, one can never violate eq. (\ref{dilaton-gamma lower bound}).
-Because $\smash{(\gamma_\infty)^2 \geq \gamma_{\tdelta}^2}$, this necessarily rules out late-time accelerated expansion in all string-theoretic constructions with positive-definite scalar-potential terms in which the dilaton appears as one of the rolling scalar fields.
+This is because all interactions in any string-frame effective action, in terms of the 10-dimensional dilaton $\sdil$, are weighed by string-coupling powers of the form $\smash{f(\sdil) = \e^{- \chi_{\mathrm{E}} \sdil}}$, with $\smash{\chi_{\mathrm{E}}}$ being the Euler number that weighs the perturbative order via the string-worldsheet topology: as the maximum value, for tree-level interactions, corresponds to a sphere $\smash{\chi_{\mathrm{E}} (\mathrm{S}^2) = 2}$, one can never violate eq. (\ref{dilaton-gamma lower bound}).
+Because $\smash{(\gamma_\infty)^2 \geq \gamma_{\tdelta}{}^2}$, this rules out late-time accelerated expansion in all string-theoretic constructions with positive-definite scalar-potential terms in which the $d$-dimensional dilaton is one of the rolling scalars.